 Treetop Trek is a network of more than 30 treetop challenges in an ancient woodland canopy for adventurers to swing, climb and fly through.
 Complete the adventure by racing down the park’s triple zip: three parallel 250m (820ft) zip wires taking in spectacular views of Lake Windermere.

-- The ‘best gingerbread in the world’
+- The best gingerbread

-- Crossing Europe’s longest Burma rope bridge
+- Europe’s longest Burma rope bridge

 - Wandering lonely as a cloud